Rohithkvsp/Form-N-Fun/README.md

 <b>Note:</b>

-I build it On Mac for all the Devices but I tested it on <b>Google PIXEL XL</b>.
+I build it on Mac for all the Devices but I tested it on <b>Google PIXEL XL</b>.

     APP_ABI := arm64-v8a armeabi-v7a x86 x86_64